Ninerian/docker-gridc/README.md

     $ docker run --rm -it -p 3000:3000 --name running-gridc -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_HUB=3000 -e GRIDC_PROTOCOL=https -e GRIDC_SUBDOMAIN=hostmachine-hello-world -e GRIDC_ADDR_DOMAIN=host.docker.internal -e GRIDC_ADDR_PORT=8001 gridlastic/docker-gridc

-Add your Gridlastic credentials `GRIDC_ENDPOINT_SUBDOMAIN`, `GRIDC_USERNAME` and `GRIDC_ACCESS_KEY` (available after grid launch) and run.
-On the hostmachine, creates a Hub API access endpoint to use in your selenium code like (if test runner on hostmachine) `http://<USERNAME:ACCESS_KEY>@localhost:3000/wd/hub`.
+Add your Gridlastic credentials `GRIDC_ENDPOINT_SUBDOMAIN`, `GRIDC_USERNAME` and `GRIDC_ACCESS_KEY` (available after you launch your Gridlastic selenium grid) and run.
+On the host machine, creates a Hub API access endpoint to use in your selenium code like (if test runner on hostmachine) `http://<USERNAME:ACCESS_KEY>@localhost:3000/wd/hub`.
 You can also access the grid console like `http://localhost:3000/grid/console`.
 Username/access_key needs to be provided for these endpoints.
 Also starts a tunnel to a site (existing or not) on `localhost:8001`.
 If you have a site active on `localhost:8001` you can run tests to it or start a site on port `8001` like

     $ docker run --publish 8001:80 --detach --name test-gridc-site gridlastic/docker-hello-world